Non-parametric estimators of scaled cash flows: Introduction

 Throughout, primary focus lies on scaled payments arising from the inclusion of policyholder options, which imposes a specific structure on the scaling.
 However, the theoretical insights do not really rely on this structure, and our results are therefore more broadly applicable, including to situations where scaling is due to discounting.
 In particular, this leads to an extension of Theorem~3.1 of~\cite{AhmadBladt2023} to the non-Markov regime.
 Further, it allows for a constructive and simultaneous definition of forward interest and forward transition rates, addressing lasting concerns in the actuarial literature~\cite{MiltersenPersson2005,Norberg2010,Buchardt2014,ChristiansenNiemeyer2015,Buchardt2017,BuchardtFurrerSteffensen2019}.

 The paper is structured as follows.
 In Section~\ref{sec:pre}, we introduce the basic multi-state setup, including the scaled payment process.
-Section~\ref{sec:val} focuses on representations of the expected cash flow and the resulting targets for estimation.
-The estimators of interest are defined in Section~\ref{sec:num}, which also contains the main results on consistency and asymptotic normality.
+This is followed by Section~\ref{sec:scaled}, in which the novel scaled one-dimensional {Nelson--Aalen and Aalen--Johansen estimators are} introduced.
+Section~\ref{sec:val} focuses on representations of the expected cash flow and the resulting targets for estimation{, substantiating the relevance of the scaled estimator, while Section~\ref{sec:num} contains} the main results on consistency and asymptotic normality.
 In Section~\ref{sec:sim}, we present the comparative simulation study.
 Finally, Section~\ref{sec:extension} showcases the broader actuarial applicability of our approach.